randomcamel/terrachef/README.md

 Chef Client finished, 4/5 resources updated in 04 seconds
 ```

 You can use Terraform variables, and just like in Terraform, to ensure ordering, you must add `depends_on` yourself.
 Pretty much anything Terraform can do can be expressed with Terrachef: everything is passed straight through to Terraform.
 (If it's not, please file a bug.)
+This is one of Terraform's long examples, converted to Terrachef.

 ```ruby
 provider "aws" do